jean-philippe-martin/minecraft-python-cursors/README.md

 cursor_here()
 ```

 If it returns without error, you're all set!
-Get your imagination in gear and start building cool things!
+Go build!

+You can find a few examples in the [examples/](examples/) folder.